TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/Index.rst

          .. rst-class:: card-header h3

-            .. rubric:: :ref:`Tuning TYPO3 <TuneTYPO3>`
+            .. rubric:: :ref:`Legacy Installation Guide <legacyinstallation>`

          .. container:: card-body

-            This chapter contains information on how to configure and optimize the infrastructure running TYPO3.
+            Looking to install TYPO3 the classic way?
+Whilst this method of installation is no longer recommended, the Legacy Installation
+            Guide demonstrates how TYPO3 can be installed without using Composer.

 .. toctree::
    :hidden:
    :titlesonly:

    Install
-   TutorialDdev
    DeployTYPO3
    TuneTYPO3
    ReleaseIntegrity
+   TutorialDdev
    LegacyInstallation